apache/spark/README.md

 ## Installing SparkR

 ### Requirements
-SparkR requires Scala 2.10 and Spark version >= 0.9.0.
-Note that as Spark 0.9.0 has not yet been released the current build uses the latest release candidate from the Apache staging repositories.
+SparkR requires Scala 2.10 and Spark version >= 1.1.0.
+Current build uses the latest release candidate from the Apache staging repositories.
 You can also build SparkR against a different Spark version (>= 0.9) by modifying `pkg/src/build.sbt`.